liuya106/Image-Recognition-with-Hierarchical-Tree/README.md

 In tree_builder.py, I build a hierarchical vocabulary tree based on Nister and Stewenius' paper [1].
 The tree is built recursively with k-means clustering.
 The root node is initialized with all descriptors and then divided into k clusters.
-For each cluster, the descriptors closest to the cluster are divided into k sub-clusters.
+The descriptors closest to the cluster are divided into k sub-clusters for each cluster.
 This process is repeated until there are L layers.

-In terms of the tree structure, each node has a center, which is the mean of the descriptors in that node.
+Each node of the tree structure has a center, which is the mean of the descriptors in that node.
 Each node also has a list of children, which are the nodes that resulted from dividing the descriptors in that node.
 The tree is built recursively, with each node being a parent to its children.
 The leaf nodes are the final clusters of descriptors.
 The attribute leaf_idx is used to index leaves in the bag of words.

-Notice that earlier in this program, only the single-layer k-means clustering (see build_vocabulary_tree in matcher.py) was used to classify the descriptors, which was extremely time-consuming.
-This provides a sharp contrast to the vocabulary tree approach (see build_vocabulary_tree in tree_builder.py).
+Notice that earlier in this program, only the single-layer k-means clustering (see build_vocabulary_tree in matcher.py) was used to classify the descriptors, which was extremely time-consuming and provides a sharp contrast to the vocabulary tree approach (see build_vocabulary_tree in tree_builder.py).

 - **Computing a Bag-of-Words Description**

 Now, we have established the structure of a vocabulary tree.
 We need to compute the bag of words description for each image.
-The bag of words description is a 2D numpy array where each row represents a histogram of visual words for an image.
+The bag of words description is a 2D Numpy array where each row represents a histogram of visual words for an image.
 To compute the word frequency in each image, I first computed the L2 normalized Euclidean distance between descriptors and centers of the clusters, so the index of the closest visual word could be found.
-I then count the number of occurrences for each word using np.bincount.
+I then count the occurrences for each word using np.bincount.
 Lastly, the bag-of-words histograms are computed for both the query image and images in the database.